danielmcheng1/wikiracer/README.md

 This could potentially be fixed in two ways.
 First, I could test using the "redirects" parameter that the Wiki API offers ([see documentation here](https://www.mediawiki.org/wiki/API:Query#Resolving_redirects)).

 Alternatively, I could use the redirected page as the actual title requested by the user.
 For example, if the user inputs "Pomaceous" as the destination, this would redirect to Pome, and I would use Pome as the destination title (rather than Pomaceous).
 This code update would be implemented in the Utils.normalizeTitle method, since that already functions to clean up the casing of the user's inputted titles.

-## Project Timeline
-Finally, below is a summary of my project timeline and effort.
-* __1 hour__: Research algorithms for wikiracing (e.g. breadth-first search, A* algorithm, precomputing, running a topical search based on human domain knowledge).
-Sketched out high-level code for BFS algorithm
-* __1 hour__: Tested the Wiki API, set up class to handle these HTTP requests
-* __2 - 3 hours__: Built unidirectional breadth-first search and tested performance (extremely slow, with queries taking upwards of 10 seconds)
-* __2 hours__: Revised crawler to run bidirectional search
-* __2 - 3 hours__: Set up multithreading and debugged synchronization issues
-* __1 hour__: Added unit tests and end-to-end tests
-* __1 hour__: Refactored code, splitting out classes into logical components
-* __1 hour__: Set up REST API and deployed to EC2
-* __1 - 2 hours__: Learned how to use the GraphStream module, then built out the animated trace
-* __1 - 2 hours__: Created writeup and cleaned up code